vineethakondepudi/maven-demo/README.md

 # maven-demo

-Clone this to your workspace
+Clone this to your workspace:

     git clone https://github.com/davidmoten/maven-demo.git